 There are two types of grace note: Acciaccatura and appoggiatura.

-Consecutive appoggiatura notes MUST be encoded using an appoggiatura Group.
+Consecutive appoggiatura notes MUST be encoded using an appoggiatura group.
 Consecutive single appoggiaturas MUST NOT occur.

 Appoggiatura Groups